Blane David Nordahl: Motive and modus operandi

 Nordahl gained a reputation for his skilful and audacious burglaries, with comparisons being drawn with John Robie, the cat burglar portrayed by Cary Grant in the Alfred Hitchcock film To Catch a Thief.
-He often targeted houses while the occupants were still inside sleeping, claiming that he burgled for the excitement not just for the money.
+He often targeted houses while the occupants were still inside sleeping, claiming that he burgled for the excitement and not just for the money.
 He enjoyed the notoriety he achieved, with one officer commenting that he had an 'ego as big as a house.'
-When interviewed in 2000, he stated:

-It’s like a natural high.
+When interviewed in 2000, he stated: "It's like a natural high.
 It fills a void.
 A lot of times life can be very mundane, very tedious.
-You want something different.
+You want something different."

 Nordahl's burglaries generally followed a very particular pattern.
 He specifically targeted the homes of rich families, which he would research in a local library.
 His usual method of entry was to cut through or remove panes of glass from a home's French doors or windows and crawl through the opening, thus avoiding alarms that would be set off if the door or window was opened.
 This was meticulous work that could take over an hour.
 If necessary, he would then disable the home's alarm system, using knowledge he had gained from careful study.

 Once inside a home, Nordahl was very particular about the items he stole.
 Only interested in genuine antique sterling silver, he would take drawers of items outside and test them using a silver test kit he took with him; plated silver items would be left behind.
 When arrested in 1996, police found a copy of an up-to-date antiques and collectibles price guide among his possessions, as well as a directory of wealthy Americans.

 His careful approach was refined over many years, as he learned from his mistakes.
 He began to throw away his clothes and shoes after each burglary after police used a shoe print to attribute a New Jersey burglary to Nordahl.
 He also took increasing care about cleaning up behind himself to avoid leaving footprints or similar marks.

 Despite the seriousness of the crimes, police officers had a certain admiration for his professionalism.
-Wellesley Police Lieutenant Wayne Cunningham described him as a 'master of his craft.'
-Captain McGiness stated:

-This guy is the true professional.
-He always wears special gloves with little grip dimples on them and can take a pane of glass from your patio door, walk through your house, steal your valuables and leave, and you won't know a thing.

-Monmouth County detective Lonnie Mason commented:

-I'll tell you, I have a lot of respect for his ability as a burglar.
-He made a business out of it.
+Wellesley, Massachusetts detective Wayne Cunningham described him as a 'master of his craft.'
+Captain McGiness stated that Nordahl is a "true professional.
+He always wears special gloves with little grip dimples on them and can take a pane of glass from your patio door, walk through your house, steal your valuables… and you won't know a thing.
+Monmouth County, New Jersey detective Lonnie Mason commented: "I'll tell you, I have a lot of respect for his ability as a burglar.
+He made a business out of it."

 Nordahl's career provided the inspiration for an episode of Masterminds, a segment of the show American Greed (Season 9, Episode 3), an episode of Daring Capers, and the Law & Order: Criminal Intent episode "Silver Lining."